 Theorem 5.
-Given a set \mathcal{P} of N processes and one square are F are positioned at an unknown location such that any process of \mathcal{P} covered by F is Byzantine.
-Algorithm GENERIC solves geoconsensus with the following guarantees:
+Given a set \mathcal{P} of N processes and one square area F positioned at an unknown location such that any process of \mathcal{P} covered by F is Byzantine.
+Algorithm GENERIC solves Geoconsensus with the following guarantees: